amdgpu drivers issue in Ubuntu 18.04 - 'nomodeset' procedure

 To install a Linux distro with a kernel older than 5.2.5 on the eMMC, a kernel patch released by AMD is needed.

-The package released by AMD is going to guide you through a creation of a Ubuntu 18.04.1 installation image .iso file with the Linux Kernel 4.15.18 patched to support the AMD eMMC driver(you can find the patch package at the end of this section).
+The package released by AMD is going to guide you through a creation of a Ubuntu 18.04.1 installation image .iso file with the Linux Kernel 4.15.18 patched to support the AMD eMMC driver, you can download the patch here: emmc_v1000_patch.zip

-We then recompiled the AMD kernel source contained in the driver package by adding the patch for eMMC support and you can download them here:
+We recompiled the AMD kernel source contained in the GPU driver package by adding the patch for eMMC support and you can download them here:

 SHA1SUM: bd546f5497069ce35af5c18112ebd0f314fa6115 udoo_bolt_linux-4.19.8_amd64_amdgpu_emmc.tar.gz